apache/causeway-site/content/core/services/publishing-service.md

 </pre>

 Either or both of these annotations can be used.

-> At the time of writing, only the [JDO Objectstore](../../components/objectstores/jdo/about.html) supports the publishing of objects.
-(Published actions are supported by all object stores).

 As described further down in this article, it is possible to fine-tune the payload.
 However, simply using the above annotations will suffice in many cases.